turingschool/backend-curriculum-site/module1/slides/intro_to_m1.md

 * What were you doing before Turing?
 * How did you hear about Turing?
-* What made you decide to bite the bullet and come to Turing?
+* What made you decide to come to Turing?

 ---